Green makes good business sense

 According to Mr. Desai, competitiveness is encouraging companies to take action and in the process enabling them to stay ahead of the environmental compliance curve.
 He added that essentially companies that lead, have the ability to foresee the future instead of reacting to regulatory requirements.

-Mr Pradeep Bhargava, Chairman, GreenCo Summit 2016, called on the need to not just consider payback but also think of “payfront” and work towards becoming green and enable reductions in the price of environmentally friendly products.
-He informed that CII GreenCo rating system is evoking excellent response.
+Pradeep Bhargava, Chairman, GreenCo Summit 2016, called on the need to not just consider payback but also think of “pay front” and work towards becoming green and enable reductions in the price of environmentally friendly products.
+He informed that the CII GreenCo rating system is evoking an excellent response.

 Apparently, over 200 companies are working on the rating including 78 GreenCo rated companies.
 Each GreenCo rated company saves about Rs 2 Cr per year.
-Out of the 30 companies who were awarded with GreenCo rating at the inaugural session, 3 companies were from the SMEs sector.
+Out of the 30 companies who were awarded GreenCo rating at the inaugural session, 3 companies were from the SME sector.